phette23/c4l16-cli-workshop/readme.md

 ## During the workshop

 The slides are available [here](http://bit.ly/c4l-cli-slides), and you can follow along with the commands from the slides and their output [here](https://github.com/csheldonhess/c4l16-cli-workshop/blob/master/command_line_basics.txt).
+[Here](https://docs.google.com/document/d/1V8T7kuOzOq6wY4T8tqNosE2YhbEPNgFEc585ED8-3Fk/edit?usp=sharing) (Google doc) is the list of questions and answers from the beginning of the workshop.

 The three exercises we've prepared are geared toward [archivists](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/archiving-exercise/instructions.md), [catalogers](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/cataloging-exercise/instructions.md), and [web developers](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/webdev-exercise/instructions.md), but each exercise has useful tools for everyone.
 We hope to leave you time to do more than one. 😃